JKrehl/Electrons.py/README.md

 #### Mathematics
 - coordinate transformations in 2d and 3d, chaining of transformations
-- Fourier transformation related functions (largely an interface to pyFFTW functonalities, could be extended to support other backends as well)
+- Fourier transformation related functions
 - a 2d and a 3d interpolation algorithm with COO-sparse in- and output (only linear interpolation)
 - calculation of Laplace kernels, optimized of azimuthal uniform gain